 Orange County Veterans do not have the option of choosing Orange County as a place to be laid to rest.
 I am advocating we build a Veteran Cemetery at the former El Toro Marine Corps Air Station in Irvine.
 Our neighbor counties: Los Angeles, Riverside, and San Diego, all have a veteran cemetery; it is time we build one for Veterans here in the 45th Congressional District.
 I will work with the Irvine City Council and the California State Legislature to expedite the creation of an Orange County Veteran Cemetery.

 California is the highest taxed state in the Country.
 We have given $419 billion to the state of California and another $370 billion to the Federal Government while both the state and federal government run billions and even trillions in deficits and debt.
 Since the 2018 election, taxes have gone up in Orange County cities by 3%.
 If the taxes we pay can’t even be used effectively or efficiently, why should we give the government more?

-The government is responsible for maintaining secure borders and thereby, protect the nation.
-The government is failing to protect our borders.
 The government is neither a humanitarian agency nor a non-profit religious organization; it is solely responsible for the people who reside within its’ borders.